chipKIT32/chipKIT32-MAX/readme.txt

-Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
+The chipKIT project is based on Arduino which is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing, MaxMSP).